Codimension one foliations with Bott-Morse singularities II: Definitions and examples

-Given a Heegard splitting $M^3 = L(g) \cup L(g)'$ one can take a product neighborhood $\Sa_g \times [-\epsilon,\epsilon]$ of $\Sa_g$ and foliate it by surfaces of genus $g$, parallel to the boundary, with $S_g$ corresponding to $S_g \times \{0\}$.
-On the level $\Sa_g \times \{\epsilon \}$ take circles $C_1,...,C_{g-1}$ separating this surface into $g$ components, each of genus $1$, and deform each of these circles to a point (see Figure \ref{Figure:example2.8.eps}).
-We get inside $L(g)$ a singular surface $S$ with $g-1$ saddle-points, which splits $L(g)$ into $(g+1)$-components: an ``outer" one, diffeomorphic to $\partial S_g \times [0,\epsilon)$; and $g$ ``inner" components, each diffeomorphic to an open solid torus $T_j, \, j=1,...,g$.
-We can now foliate each $T_j$ in the usual way, by copies of $S^1 \times S^1$, having in each a circle $N_j$ as singular set, all of center-type.
-We can do the same construction on the other handle-body $L(g)'$ and get a foliation on $M^3$ with Bott-Morse singularities.
 Notice this foliation has the surface $S$ as a separatrix through each singular point, so $\fa$ has saddle-connections, but it is easy to change the construction slightly to get a Bott-Morse foliation.
 For instance, in the above construction, deform only the first circle $C_1$ to a point, getting a surface $S_1$ with one saddle singularity and bounding two "inner" components, one, say $T_1$, of genus $1$ and another $L(g-1)$ of genus $g-1$.
 Foliate the ``exterior'' of $S_1$ as before, by surfaces of genus $g$, and foliate the torus $T_1$ as before, with a center-type singular set.
 Foliate also a neighborhood in $L(g-1)$ of its boundary by surfaces of genus $g-1$.
-Now choose one of these surfaces of genus $g-1$ and choose on it a circle that separates a handle from the others and repeat the previous construction.
+Now choose one of these surfaces of genus $g-1$; choose on it a circle that separates a handle from the others and repeat the previous construction.
 One gets a new separatrix, a new torus foliated by concentric tori, and an open solid region of genus $g-2$, etc. We get finally a foliation on $ L(g)$ with $g-1$ separatrices, each with an isolated saddle singularity, $g$ foliated tori, each with a non-isolated center-type singularity, and leaves of all genera $g-1$, $g-2$,..., $1$ filling out $L(g)$; and similarly for $L(g)'$.

 } \end{Example}

 \begin{Example} {\rm The sphere $S^3$ admits a Bott-Morse foliation with singular set consisting of four isolated centers and a non-isolated saddle as in Figure~\ref{Figure:threesphere2}; the fourth center is at infinity.
 We can also foliate $S^3$ with Bott-Morse singularities consisting of a non-isolated saddle, two isolated centers and a non-isolated center (Figure~\ref{Figure:threesphere1}).
 In both constructions an isolated center is {\it at infinity} with respect to the saddle.